 Splitting & Bulk Splitting

-Select More on the product displaying the warning, then select Bulk Split.
+- Select More on the product displaying the warning.

-Confirm how many units or cartons are on a pallet in the Qty/ Pallet field then click Bulk Split.
+- Confirm how many units or cartons are on a pallet in the Qty/ Pallet field.

-In the animation, you can see that a single Purchase Order Product line contained 8 units of steel toolboxes.
+In the above example, a single Purchase Order Product line contained 8 units of steel toolboxes.
 When Bulk splitting the toolboxes we confirm that only 4 fit onto a pallet, meaning two pallets are arriving.
 Once the bulk split is performed the product is split from one to two purchase order Product lines (the same number as the number of pallets), this now allows us to allocate them to separate Warehouse Locations.

 The same process can be followed to Split products that may need to be separated due to their Status.
 For example, if 3 cartons at the top of the pallet are damaged you can perform a split, then allocate them to a different part of the warehouse.

-Provided you have followed all the steps provided in this article your Purchase Order is now received into the Warehouse with the stock labelled and put away.
-The Purchase Order will be in it's the final status of Allocated and associated storage charges will begin to accrue.
+- The Purchase Order will now be in it's the final status of Allocated and associated storage charges will begin to accrue.